VladislavB92/PHP-Composer_training/README.md

 # PHP-Composer_training
-(Almost) first intercourse with the Composer
+(Almost) first intercourse with the Composer.